tay4real/rt-agentic-ai-cert-week2/README.md

 ## Lessons in This Repository

+### 0. Getting Started: Free APIs for Prompt Engineering

+Learn how to get started without paying for OpenAI by using free alternatives like Groq and Google Gemini, including step-by-step setup guides and LangChain integration.

 ### 1a.
 Building Prompts for Agentic AI Systems

 Learn how to design effective prompts using modular components — instruction, tone, role, constraints — and how to iteratively refine prompts for clarity and consistency.